-The Precision Machining Technology program will offer a two-year Associate in Applied Science degree and a one-year Certificate.
-The program is designed to prepare non-traditional students for entry level positions along with students wishing to improve their skills in the machine tool industry.
-Students will be trained in the conventional areas (lathe, mills, drills and grinders), as well as in Computer Numerical Control (CNC).
+The Precision Machining Technology program offers a two-year Associate in Applied Science degree, a one-year Machinist Certificate, and a CNC Operator Certificate.
+All three offerings are stackable to allow a pace convenient to students.
+The program is designed to prepare traditional and non-traditional students for entry level positions.

+Students will be trained in the conventional areas (lathe, mills, drills and grinders}, as well as in Computer Numerical Control (CNC).
 A working knowledge of the machinery's handbook will provide graduates the knowledge to be contributors in any environment they work.
-They will also be introduced to metal fabrication, which will include welding and/or sheet metal.
 The full curriculum will include both technical and general courses necessary for students to successfully compete in the work environment.
-A laptop computer (other than a Mac) is required for the first and second years.
+A laptop computer with detailed specifications (other than a Mac) is required for the first and second years.
+Students will be using Mastercam CAD/CAM software extensively for creating CNC programs.
+Solidworks 3D modeling software is used to design and build working models of projects.
+Class schedules are designed for students to earn while they learn.
+A combination of hands on, Hybrid, and online classes create an opportunity for tremendous earning potential while working within the industry.
+100% job placement is normally obtained within the industry after successful completion.

 The Precision Machining Technology program is committed to providing the skills, knowledge, and understanding needed to obtain entry-level employment in the metal-products industry.
+Advanced fields such as programming, engineering, and management are all possible with the AAS degree and field experience.